Send an excellent event email in 5 steps

 - Create enough space around the CTA so the reader cannot miss it.

 Step 3.
 Offer an easy to read event email

 - Reduce the length of your event invitation email as much as you can.

 - Use titles and bullet points for those who like to scan.

 - Create enough white space in the content to make it easy to read.

 - Be consistent in alignment to maintain harmony.

-Many events contain different target groups (Guests, VIP’s, sponsors, partners).
-Make sure you personalise the message as much as you can.
+Many events contain different target groups (attendees, VIP’s, sponsors & partners).
+Make sure you personalise the message as much as you can (salutation, title, first name or last name).
 Make your audience feel recognised.